Al Horford NBA Playoffs Player Props: Celtics vs. Hawks

-Al Horford and his Boston Celtics teammates take on the Atlanta Hawks in the 2023 NBA Playoffs, at 7:00 PM ET on Friday.
+The Boston Celtics, Al Horford included, square off versus the Atlanta Hawks at 7:00 PM ET on Sunday in the 2023 NBA Playoffs.

-We're going to examine Horford's prop bets, using stats and trends to help you make good predictions.
+If you'd like to make predictions on Horford's performance, we break down his available prop bets, using stats and trends, below.

 Al Horford Prop Bets vs. the Hawks